LogoLogo

 Before integrating with Trunk, you need to generate a Trunk-compatible report.
 For Go, go test does not output JUnit XML by default, so you must use secondary tools to generate them.

-Update your existing go test usage to generate json and use to convert your standard Go testing output into JUnit XML.
+Update your existing go test usage to generate json and use go-junit-report to convert your standard Go testing output into JUnit XML.

 go install github.com/jstemmer/go-junit-report/v2@latest